ga-wdi-exercises/wdinstagram_angular/readme.md

 ## Super Bonus

-Combine the angular code with the Rails API
+Integrate your Angular code into the Rails API's codebase, so its just one big app.